DIY Steps for Replacing a Pontiac Fuel Pump

 Get access to the fuel sender access panel.
 You have to peel off the lining on the trunk of your vehicle.
 By removing the lining, you'll be able to locate the panel and open it.
 Basically, you have to remove whatever's in the way of the panel to get access to other fittings, connections, and components.

 Next thing you have to do is to locate the fuel sender.
 Look for the quick connect fittings and the electrical connector from the fuel sender.
 You have to remove these.
 There'll also be a retaining ring there.
 You have to unfasten and discard the ring in order to pull out the fuel sender.
-So you can take things back to proper placements, you have to note first how the fuel sender is locked in.
+Remember how the fuel sender is locked in so you can return everything into place later.
 You also have to remember the exact placement of the strainer before this is removed.
 Unplug any electrical connection and hose from the pump.
 Once they're out of the way, you can now pull out the old unit.

 Installing a new fuel pump